-12-volt Water Pump and Switch
+12-volt Water Pump

 There must be sufficient 12-volt DC power to run the water pump when your recreation vehicle is not hooked up to city water.
-Once activated, the water pump (also known as the demand pump) will self-prime, and provide water.
+Once activated, the water pump (also known as the demand pump) will selfprime, and provide water.
+The water pump continues to run until maximum pressure is achieved and shut off.
+The water pump will automatically re-start when it senses a drop in the water pressure.
 The pump is designed for intermittent use only.
 Using the pump continuously or with high pressure will shorten the life of the pump and is not covered in your warranty.